top of page

 What The Training Will Cover

-• Review theories and frameworks to guide you through the curriculum development and instructional design
+• Understand how theories and frameworks can guide you through the curriculum development and instructional design

 • Understand how to conduct an assessment to determine the learning experience needed to meet organizational expectations